About the Climate Leadership Initiative

 The climate crisis touches all our lives and impacts everything we hold dear.
-There is no question that tackling this crisis is a formidable challenge – but the good news is that climate change is a problem with solutions.
+There is no question that that tackling the crisis is a formidable challenge – but the good news is that climate change is a problem with solutions.

 Yet less than 2 percent of philanthropic giving goes toward climate solutions.
 The Climate Leadership Initiative (CLI) was created by leading climate philanthropists and foundations to help those with the means to act now, since the climate crisis cannot wait.
 Every delay means the solutions cost more in money and lives.